hardasf/OctoBotRemake/ReadMe.md

 GO TO yafb_conf.json
 to login the key 🥴

-## SOME SHITS HERE
+## SOME SHITS HERE @ config.json
-GO TO V313.js
-you can edit the prefix and port there

-## ADMIN DATABASE
- insert your UID at database/admin.json add manually temporary lang next time sa dashboard na
+u can edit/add configuration there including prefix, port and admin😗 as well as password of dashboard

  ## ADMIN BOT
  can be added using botadmin command

 ## index.html ??
-- env mo Ang password
-- or encrypt mo ang index.html sa pagecrypt (gmt)
-- palitan ang password
-- soon more secure
+- if i where u don't share this shit

 ## how to upload using WebView (HTML)
 lagay mo ang appstate sa cookie.json bago mo iuupload sa  website mo